 At this point, Sox is incredibly shy around people but has shown interest and playfulness toward other animals.
 Upon arrival at Wild Spirit Wolf Sanctuary, staff watched as she greeted each of her “neighbors” after being moved into her new enclosure, which should come as no surprise considering she has lived with many other wolfdogs at her former home in Ohio.

-Before being taken in by Wild Spirit Wolf Sanctuary, Sox lived with her breeder who owned a number of her relatives, including her mother, father, and various siblings as well as other wolfdogs.
+Before being taken in by Wild Spirit Wolf Sanctuary, Sox lived with her breeder who owned a number of her relatives and other wolfdogs.
 Sox spent a portion of time living with many of the animals at her original home but none of them were the right fit for her.

-Upon arriving at the sanctuary, however, Sox was paired up with high-content wolfdog Dakota, a senior animal who was recently removed from a pack of three due to changes in the social dynamics.
-While Sox is shy and nervous, Dakota is incredibly social and confident, and we have already seen a difference in her disposition since he moved in!
+Upon arriving at the sanctuary, Sox was paired up with high-content wolfdog Dakota briefly, but the pair did not make a perfect match.
+She remained single for some time until recently we introduced rescue, Obi.
+Sox is certainly smitten with her new companion and is often seen trying to get Obi to play and following him around their enclosure.
+While Sox is shy and nervous, Obi is incredibly social and confident, and we have already seen a difference in her disposition since he moved in!

 Sox was so named because of the white “stocking-like” markings on all four of her legs!
 In addition, the white tip on her tail (known as a “fox tail”) is also unique, as high-content wolfdogs almost always have black-tipped tails.